cloud-custodian/cel-python/docs/source/integration.rst

     you     -> world
     greet   -> "Hello %s!
 Nice to meet you, I'm %s."

+The idea here is the new ``greet()`` behaves like a method of a String.
+The actual implementation, however, is not a method; it's a function of two arguments.

-First we need to declare two string variables and `greet` function.
+First we need to declare two string variables and a ``greet()`` function.
-`NewInstanceOverload` must be used if we want to declare function which will operate on a type.
-First element of slice passed as `argTypes` into `NewInstanceOverload` is declaration of instance type.
-Next elements are parameters of function.
+In Go, a ``NewInstanceOverload`` must be used to provide annotations for variables and the function.
+Here's the Go implementation:

-..  code:: go
+..  code-block:: go

     decls.NewVar("i", decls.String),
     decls.NewVar("you", decls.String),